Speed breeding technologies for UK broadleaved trees

 Objectives:

-• Test a small number of oak saplings under the same conditions – oak usually takes much longer to start flowering (25-40 years), and so speed breading treatments may not be successful.
+- Test a small number of oak saplings under the same conditions – oak usually takes much longer to start flowering (25-40 years), and so speed breeding treatments may not be successful.

 Expected outcomes